Training Centre for ecological agriculture

 The project aims to bring about sustainable improvements in the lives of smallholders and pastoralists in Tanzania.
 Our partner SAT (Sustainable Agriculture Tanzania) is training farming and pastoral communities in agro-ecological methods so that they can increase yields, improve livestock husbandry and protect natural resources.
-At the same time, the communities are benefiting from a circular flow of information that in turn will promote peaceful coexistence.
+At the same time, the communities are benefiting from a local economic cycle that in turn will promote peaceful coexistence.
 By means of this project, SAT is creating a range of opportunities for the local processing and marketing of organic produce.
 The close cooperation between farmers and local scientists will encourage demand-led research in the field of agro-ecology.

 Biovision and SAT are seeking to reduce poverty in the project region of Morogoro, improve food security and exploit the economic cooperation between farmers and pastoralists to defuse the current land-use conflict.
 In addition, agro-ecology represents an approach that encourages the sustainable use of natural resources and strengthens the resilience of rural populations to the effects of climate change (e.g. droughts).

 The project directly benefits 1,200 - 2,500 small-scale farmers, 200 pastoralists, 50 students working in cooperation with farming families and 14 government agricultural advisers.
 In addition, the project will benefit some 30,000 people indirectly.

 The project will focus on five specific areas:

 - Encourage farmers and pastoralists in Mvomero District to use agro-ecological methods of production.
 The ongoing success of the project will serve as a model for other parts of Tanzania so that it can be easily copied and adapted to local conditions.